-The European Union (EU) is currently accepting proposals from eligible organizations for its European Instrument for Democracy and Human Rights (EIDHR) program 2016 with an aim to support civil society in its actions to support the protection and the promotion of human rights and fundamental freedoms worldwide.
+The European Union (EU) is currently accepting proposals from eligible organisations for its European Instrument for Democracy and Human Rights (EIDHR) program 2017 to support civil society in its actions to support the protection and the promotion of human rights and fundamental freedoms worldwide.

 Program Lots and Objectives

 - Lot 1: Supporting Human Rights Defenders in the area of land-related rights, indigenous peoples, in the context of inter alia ‘land grabbing’ and climate change

 - to reinforce the short and long-term capacities of these HRDs and HRDs’ organisations to do their work on environmental and land issues at local/national level, to take their cases to the relevant national, regional or international human rights bodies and mechanisms and to apply internationally recognised frameworks, safeguards and guidelines in the defence of land and environment, including with respect to exercising their right to due diligence and Free, Prior and Informed Consent (FPIC);

 - to reinforce their resilience capacities to face severe repression through defamation, smear and stigmatisation at different level, community and public opinion, with a strong gender perspective;

 - to support their engagement with State and non-State actors (notably leading responsible business associations and investors)through dialogues and mediation activities toensure the respect of their rights, and to overcome impunity and the lack of access to remedy for victims.

 - Lot 2: Fighting against extrajudicial killings and enforced disappearances